Trump vs. Harris: Who does China prefer in the US election? – DW – 10/25/2024

 Trump also takes a transactional view of strategic alliances, threatening to withdraw support from NATO in Europe and US allies in Asia like South Korea and Japan for not contributing more to defense.

-"I do not think that Trump is gonna turn back the clock and stop working with these alliances that are taking a firmer shape," Larus told DW.
+"I do not think that Trump is going to turn back the clock and stop working with these alliances that are taking a firmer shape," Larus told DW.

 Harris less hawkish than Biden?